khiller17/Japan_travel_RAG/README.md

 This project is a Retrieval-Augmented Generation (RAG) application designed to answer travel-related questions about Japan.
 It uses a local, quantized language model and a curated set of Japanese food blogs and restaurant review sites to provide relevant, conversational answers—without requiring GPU support.

 > ⚠️ **Work in Progress**:
 > The current version focuses primarily on **food and restaurant recommendations** in Japan.
 It uses a limited set of URLs for data retrieval.
 Support for additional topics and broader content coverage is planned for future updates.
-Future updates will also make the answers more concise.
+Future updates will also aim to reduce the occasional unnecessary addition to the end of an answer.

 ---